What is Lactate Profiling?

 Who can benefit from the test?

 The test is targeted for seasoned runners looking to improve their running performance systematically.
 Please complete the Exercise Test Readiness Form to check for any health and safety-related issues.

-In the event where health conditions that may make the test unsafe are detected, you may need to consult your general practitioner or a sports physician before undergoing the test.
+In the event where health conditions that may make the test unsafe are detected, you may need to consult your general practitioner or a Sport and Exercise physician before undergoing the test.